Trainer aircraft

 A trainer is a class of aircraft designed specifically to facilitate flight training of pilots and aircrews.
-The use of a dedicated trainer aircraft with additional safety features—such as tandem flight controls, forgiving flight characteristics and a simplified cockpit arrangement—allows pilots-in-training to safely advance their skills to a more unforgiving aircraft.
+The use of a dedicated trainer aircraft with additional safety features—such as tandem flight controls, forgiving flight characteristics and a simplified cockpit arrangement—allows pilots-in-training to safely advance their skills in a more forgiving aircraft.

 Civilian pilots are normally trained in a light aircraft, with two or more seats to allow for a student and instructor.